blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/Tristimulus.md

 Tristimulus values are the resultant excitation of each sensor for a light of any given wavelength in relation to the other sensors.

-Tristimulus value for each sensor is calculated as the sum of the product of [[spectral power distribution]] (SPD) of the colour with the [[spectral sensitivity]] of the sensor for each wavelength.
+Tristimulus value for each sensor is calculated as the sum of the product of [[spectral power distribution]] (SPD) of the colour with the colour matching functions or [[spectral sensitivity]] of the sensor for each wavelength.

 That is, **for example:**
 Assuming an RGB system, if $S(\lambda)$ is the SPD function of a light source and $\bar{r}(\lambda)$ is the spectral sensitivity of the red sensor, the tristimulus value R of the sensor would be: